MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-email.md

 In most cases, the DLP partner needs to be able to get the attachments and plaintext bytes from the message to inspect and evaluate against DLP policies.
 The inspect API takes the message.rpmsg as input and returns byte streams as output.
 These byte streams contain the plaintext bytes of the message as well as the attachments.
 It’s up to the application developer to handle these streams and to do something useful with them (inspect, recursively decrypt, etc.).

 The `Inspect` API is implemented through a class `mip::FileInspector` which exposes operations for inspecting supported file types. `mip::MsgInspector` which extends `mip::FileInspector`, exposes decryption operations specific to rpmsg file format.
 MIP SDK does not support any publishing scenarios for *message.rpmsg* files.
+Additionally, the `FileHandler::RemoveProtection()` API does not support message.rpmsg files. *Message.rpmsg* files can be decrypted only for inspection-type scenarios and **will not output a valid, usable file**.
+If your application requires a file output, you must pass in an MSG file and remove protection from that object.

 `mip::MsgInspector` class exposes below members: